paralink-network/paralink-node/README.md

 all supported chains via callbacks.
 Paralink Node is also a dependency to the on-chain [runtime](https://github.com/paralink-network/paralink-substrate).

 ## Configure
-Before running the node, please inspect `.env`.
+Before running the node, please setup your `.env`.
+Copy the `.env.template` file to `.env` and modify the variables.

 ## Run